OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 it contains API credentials and may contain Netatmo tokens.

 This path is intentionally fresh-install-only.
 It refuses an existing CTID and does not yet implement in-place OCI image updates.
-Use a release tag in `installer_url` when you want the deployment code itself to be immutable; the selected application image is independently resolved and recorded by digest.
+Use a release tag in the raw GitHub URL when you want the deployment code itself to be immutable; the selected application image is independently resolved and recorded by digest.

 Useful references: